 What to Wear When You Work from Home

-Here are a couple of take-aways on what to wear when you work from home to feel polished and professional:
+Here are a couple of take-aways on what to wear when you work from home on video call days:

-As I said, I’m new to the whole athleisure trend!
-What do you wear to feel polished when you work from home?
+What will you wear to feel polished when you work from home?